 The Parliamentary Under Secretary of State will support the work of the Department for Exiting the European Union.

-- Market Access and Budget (future relationship with EU)
+- Market Access & Budget

-- Migration and Citizens’ Rights
+- Migration & Citizens’ Rights

 - Implementation Period